InnuendoPi/Brautomat32/README.md

 Brautomat32 supports (almost) any number of languages.
 Each language has its own language file.
 The language files in JSON format are stored in the folder data/language.

-_Supported the project and translated the Brautomat into a new language or corrected existing language files!_
+_Support this project and translate Brautomat into a new language or correct existing language files!_

 ## 📙 Circuit board 2.1

 ![Platine](docs/img/Platine21.jpg)

 A board for the Arduino ESP controller is available.
 In addition to the screw terminal blocks for the GPIOs, the board also offers a separate connection for the induction hob and three connections for temperature sensors.
-The Gerber file is stored in the Tools folder.
-The board 2.0 can be operated with both the ESP8266 and the ESP32.
+The Gerber file is stored in the Gehaeuse folder.
+The board 2.1 can be operated with both the ESP8266 and the ESP32.

 ## 📗 Case